 The fortune-tellers of another king had predicted that his daughter would live as an ascetic and her son would be a universal monarch.
-When other kings heard of this prophesy, they surrounded the city, demanding he marry his daughter to them.
-Knowing that choosing any one king would anger the others and create problems, he instead fled in disguise with her and his queen to the forest and they also lived as ascetics along the Ganges.
+When other kings heard of this prophecy, they surrounded the city, demanding he marry his daughter to them.
+Knowing that choosing any one king would anger the others and create problems, he instead fled in disguise with her and his queen to the forest, and they also lived as ascetics along the Ganges.

 Finally believing the Bodhisatta’s words, the king praised his wisdom for recognizing this spot, but the Bodhisatta said all glory should go to the virtue of the past Buddhas who had full insight, which he did not.
 Delighted by his new knowledge, King Kalinga had everyone stay there for seven days to honor all these Buddhas with music, flowers, and building a wall.
-Then they continued on to the king’s parent’s home and brought them back to the palace.
+Then they continued on to the king’s parents’ home and brought them back to the palace.

 In the Lifetime of the Buddha

-When the Buddha went on alms pilgrimages, the people who lived near his monastery laid their wreath and garland offerings for him at the entrance to his perfumed chamber.
+When the Buddha went away on alms pilgrimages, the people who lived near his monastery laid their wreath and garland offerings for him at the entrance to his perfumed chamber.
 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, thought there ought to be a proper place for making these offerings and asked Ananda, one of the Buddha’s top disciples (King Kalinga was an earlier birth of him), to discuss this matter with the Buddha.
 The Buddha said a shrine to him could not be built while he was still alive, but a Bodhi tree could serve the same purpose.

-When the Buddha heard some of his disciples talking about what came to be called Ananda’s Bodhi Tree, he told them this story so they knew this was not the first time Ananda had worshipped and organized a festival for a Bodhi tree.
+When the Buddha heard some of his disciples talking about what came to be called Ananda’s Bodhi Tree, he told them this story so they knew that this was not the first time Ananda had worshipped and organized a festival for a Bodhi tree.